THE GRENADINES KITESURF TRIP

-Sailing away on this adventure your crew are your hosts: guides through the myriad kite spots, rescuers in need if the wind dies (aka you mess up), bad ass captain, galley captain (aka Wielder of Spatulas), seekers and explorers of the horizons.
+Sailing away on this adventure, your crew are your hosts.
+They are: a bad ass captain and a galley captain (aka Dread and the Wielder of Spatulas), guides through the myriad kite spots, rescuers in need if the wind dies (aka you mess up), seekers and explorers of the horizons.
 They ARE the special sauce that will make this trip an experience never to forget, and unlikely to ever be surpassed.
 Yeah big words, come hold us to them.

 7 nights or 10 nights stay on a 60 ft catamaran

 With 2 queen and 2 double cabins (1 cabin convertible into 2 singles)

 Each cabin has an en suite bathroom with electric head

 Crew of two - Captain/Kite Guide, Cook/Kite Guide

 All meals - with fresh local ingredients.
 Satisfying yet healthy.